-The runway lights came on brightly as the fire engine raced along it to take position at the end of the runway, Out of the darkness the beams of landing lights speared in and the first of the arrivals thundered overhead to slap down to the runway's surface.
-One after another they landed, and once on the ground were guided automatical-ly to the refueling points.
+the arrivals thundered overhead to slap down to the runway's surface.
+One after another they landed, and once on the ground were guided automatically to the refueling points.
 Every bit of the operation was computer-controlled.
 Engines were cut and brakes applied at the proper spot.
 A TV camera rose up from each refueling well and scanned the undersurface of the wing above, locating the fuel access port.
 Once identified and pinpointed the smoothly articulated arm could open the cover and insert the hose so that pumping could begin.
 Sensors in each tank assured that there would be no overflow or spillage.
 While this industrious robot activity was taking place all of the big planes remained dark and quiet, sealed tight.
 Except for the command ship.
 The door on this one opened, the entrance stairs ground out and settled into place.
-A man in uniform came quickly down them and strode firmly down the length of the refueling stations.
-Something drew his attention to one of the pits, he bent over and looked close.
-His back was to the tower, the underpart of his body in shadow, the package that slipped from his jacket dropped into the well, unseen.
-He stood, brushed his clothing straight, then continued on toward the illuminated coiltrol tower.
+A man in uniform came quickly down them and strode firmly down the length of the climbed to his feet, impressed.